jdberry/tag/README.md

 * For *match* and *find*, a tag name of '*' is the wildcard and will match any tag.
 An empty tag expression '' will match only files with no tags.
 * Wherever a "file" is expected, a list of files may be used instead.
 These are provided as separate parameters.
 * Note that directories can be tagged as well, so directories may be specified instead of files.
-* The --all, --enter, and --descend options apply to --add, --remove, --set, --match, and --list, and control whether hidden files are processed and whether directories are entered and/or processed recursively.
-If a directory is supplied, but neither of --enter or --descend, then the operation will apply to the directory itself, rather than to its contents.
+* The --all, --enter, and --recursive options apply to --add, --remove, --set, --match, and --list, and control whether hidden files are processed and whether directories are entered and/or processed recursively.
+If a directory is supplied, but neither of --enter or --recursive, then the operation will apply to the directory itself, rather than to its contents.
 * The operation selector --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.
 All of the options have a short version, in fact.
 See see the synopsis above, or output from help.
 * If no operation selector is given, the operation will default to *list*.
 * A *list* operation will default to the current directory if no directory is given.
 * For compatibility with Finder, tags are compared in a case-insensitive manner.
 * If you plan to pipe the output of **tag** through **xargs**, you might want to use the -0 option of each.
+* For compatibility with versions 0.8.1 and earlier, -d/--descend is an alias for -R/--recursive.

 Omissions
 ---